hoelzer/hoelzer-lab.github.io/_pages/tools.md

 docker run --rm --network="host" -expose=8000 --user $(id -u):$(id -g) -it mhoelzer/pcago:1.0--8c5dd42 ./run_packrat.sh
 ```

-If you execute this on a server, simply connect to this server with port forwarding:
+If you execute this on a server, simply connect to this server with port forwarding (not needed on your local machine):

 ```
 ssh -L 8000:127.0.0.1:8000 your@your.server.com
 ```

-In both cases you will then be able to access PCAGO via the following address in your browser: 127.0.0.1:8000
+In both cases you will then be able to access PCAGO via the following address in your browser: http://127.0.0.1:8000

 - [Preprint @bioRxiv](https://doi.org/10.1101/433078)